Communities & Memberships

 LearnWorlds has a good mobile app and you can livestream a course too.

 The community functions as a generic discussion forum, and you can create Spaces for individual courses.
 For course businesses with multiple teachers and admins, the instructors can follow the discussions in their course Spaces without seeing the whole community.
-It's really basic as a community platform compared to its alternatives, but good as a course platform.
+It's really basic as a community platform compared to its alternatives, but excellent as a course platform.
+One important note, even on the lowest tier, $5 per course sale is an extra cost worth watching out for.

 LearnWorlds features